2/02/1954: Japan Air Lines Launches First International Flights

-DALLAS – Today in Aviation, Japan Air Lines (JL) began its first international scheduled air service in 1954.
-The inaugural flight from Tokyo to San Francisco was operated by a Douglas DC-6B “City of Tokyo” and carried 18 passengers.
+DALLAS — Today, in 1954, Japan Air Lines (JL) began its first international scheduled air service.
+A Douglas DC-6B "City of Tokyo" operated the inaugural flight from Tokyo to San Francisco and carried 18 passengers.

-Japan Air Lines commenced operations on October 25, 1951, starting the first civil aviation service in Japan since World War II.
+Japan Air Lines commenced operations on October 25, 1951, starting Japan's first civil aviation service since World War II.
 Domestic flights began between Tokyo, Fukuoka, and Osaka.

 Rebuilding Japan

-The airline applied to the country’s Ministry of Transport to operate international flights on April 18, 1952.
-The Japanese government saw the need to build a dependable aviation system to assist the country’s growth after the war, and approval was granted.
+The airline applied to the country's Ministry of Transport to operate international flights on April 18, 1952.
+After the war, the Japanese government saw the need to build a dependable aviation system to assist the country's growth, and approval was granted.

 Its first overseas flight took place on December 21, 1952.
 A special charter was flown from Tokyo to Manila to return the body of the Philippine Ambassador to Japan following his death.

-However, JAL would face fierce competition on its transpacific services from the well-established Pan Am (PA) and Northwest Orient (NW).
-In preparation for the new service, JAL rebranded its corporate image, focusing on its Flight Attendants or Stewardesses as they were then referred.
-Each would be dressed in traditional Japanese kimonos and trained by a United Airlines (UA) “stewardess instructor.”
+However, JAL would face fierce competition for its transpacific services from the well-established Pan Am (PA) and Northwest Orient (NW).
+In preparation for the new service, JAL rebranded its corporate image, focusing on its flight attendants or stewardesses as they were referred to.
+Each would be dressed in traditional Japanese kimonos and trained by a United Airlines (UA) "stewardess instructor."

 International Growth